MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/README.md

 * Assuming a Blender object (.type = 'MESH');
 * With a name == 'object1';
-* The following csv file contents will assign the Blender mesh a [Custom Properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html?highlight=custom%20properties) numeric float value of *prop1* to property 'propName1' and a character value of "*prop2*" to 'propertyName2':
+* The following csv file contents will assign the Blender mesh a [Custom Properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html?highlight=custom%20properties) numeric float value of *prop1* to property 'propName1' and a string value of "*prop2*" to 'propertyName2':

 ````
 "objectName","propName1","propName2"